 If you perform these duties and make your decisions based on your good faith judgment about what is best for the company, the courts will not hold you liable if it turns out that your judgment was in error.
 In summary, keep your company's interests before your own, make decisions in good faith, that is, fully informed, and with due consideration for the impact of the decision on the company, and you will likely avoid personal liability for the results of the actions you take as a director.

 Texas Education Code Section 51.912 requires that the Board approve an employee's business participation in a licensee company.
-The Regents' Rules and Regulations, Rule 90103: Equity Interests and Rule 90104: Business Participation delegates this authority to each component institution President and requires compliance with these procedures, which requires the appropriate Executive Vice Chancellor approve the employee's holding equity or participating in the business of a licensee.
-To assure that appropriate steps are taken in each case to minimize the likelihood of conflicts of interest, review and approval by the Office of General Counsel of the institutional plan to manage conflicts is required prior to approval by the Executive Vice Chancellor in accordance with the following procedures:
+The Regents' Rules and Regulations, Rule 90101: Intellectual Property: Preamble, Scope, Authority delegates this authority to each component institution President and requires compliance with these procedures.
+To assure that appropriate steps are taken in each case to minimize the likelihood of conflicts of interest, the following steps should be followed:

-- Approval and execution of the transaction document.
-Any agreement that raises potential conflicts should be approved and executed in advance, in accordance with the procedures that apply to all sponsorship, license, and option agreements, subject to the additional requirement that the Office of General Counsel and Executive Vice Chancellor approve the institution's plan to manage the potential conflicts of interest.
-If the institution's management plan is rejected, the agreement will be cancelled until such time as a revised plan has been approved.
+Approval and execution of the transaction document.
+Any agreement that raises potential conflicts should be approved and executed in advance, in accordance with the procedures that apply to all sponsorship, license, and option agreements.

 -- that they have read and understood this procedure and the institutional plan;

 -- that they have disclosed and will continue to disclose their financial interests and business participation, as required by law;